-The Interim Consolidated Financial Report January-June 2023 has been filed today by Repsol, S.A. with the Spanish Securities Market Commission (Comisión Nacional del Mercado de Valores).
+The Interim Consolidated Financial Report January-June 2023 was filed yesterday by Repsol, S.A. with the Spanish Securities Market Commission (Comisión Nacional del Mercado de Valores).

 Repsol, S.A. and investees comprising the Repsol Group

 Report on limited review of condensed consolidated interim financial statements and consolidated interim management report as at 30 June 2023